dakimakuri/kuri-bot/CONTRIBUTING.md

 ## Questions

-You can chat with us on the Dakimakuri discord server or in the GitHub issue tracker.
+You can chat with us on the [Dakimakuras discord server](https://discord.gg/Ybb78PM) or in the GitHub issue tracker.

 ## License Agreement